 Bilirubin levels in the blood tend to peak when your baby is between three and seven days old.
 So it's important for your doctor to examine your baby for jaundice during that time.

 When your baby is discharged from the hospital, your doctor or nurse will look for jaundice.
-If your baby has jaundice, your doctor will assess the likelihood of the jaundice being severe based on a number of factors:
+If your baby has jaundice, your doctor will assess the likelihood of severe jaundice based on a number of factors:

 - How much bilirubin is in the blood